jakewalsh90/Terraform-Modules-Azure/azure-domain-controllers/readme.md

-## Azure Domain Controllers / Identity VNETs
+## Azure Domain Controllers / Identity Resources

 The aim of this module is to provide a simple way to deploy the following elements within each required Region: